mbianchidev/mbianchidev/README.md

 # Hi there!

-I'm a metal singer with 10+ years of software/cloud engineering experience.
+I'm a metal(core) singer with 10+ years of software/cloud engineering experience.

 Currently living in Northern Europe and working at **GitHub** (you are looking at it).